sagemath/sagewiki_to_gh-2022-10-10/days64.md

 == General Information ==

-The goal of this Sage Days is to get people into developing [[http://www.sagemath.org|Sage]] with a slant towards algebraic combinatorics and Lie theory.
+The goal of these Sage Days is to bring together developers in algebraic combinatorics, Lie theory and representation theory to discuss needed features and develop code.
+People who have coded in [[http://www.sagemath.org|Sage]] and would like to get help getting their code integrated into Sage are also welcome to join.

 === When & Where ===